 Remote Enforcement Means Taking Your Operation on the Road

-Our OPS-COM for Android remote enforcement application allows for the simplified retrieval and management of violations by security staff in the field.
+Our cost effective OPS-COM for Android remote enforcement application allows for the simplified retrieval and management of violations by security staff in the field.
 Users can quickly view and record details specific to vehicles on location.
 Merging new information with the cloud-based OperationsCommander application enables your office to be proactive and efficient.

 Imagine data available on handheld devices where you need it, and when you need it.

 With vehicle and permit remote enforcement query tools important information is literally a few clicks away.

-Integration with a Bluetooth printer enables patrol officers or any staff with an Android device to issue violations within a seamless interface.
+Integration with a Bluetooth printer enables patrol officers or any staff with an Android handheld devices to issue violations within a seamless interface.
 Within the field data sync, violation details will be readily available for user appeals and payments long before security staff return to the office.

 Point.
 Click.
 Enforce.